virtuozzo/cloudscripting-docs/docs/creating-manifest/events.md

 - `${event.response.}` result code.
 The successful action result is *'0'*.

 ### onAlert
-This event provides a possibility to bind actions to <a href="https://docs.jelastic.com/load-alerts" target="_blank">Load Alerts</a> and <a href="https://docs.jelastic.com/automatic-horizontal-scaling" target="_blank">Automatic Horizontal Scaling Alerts</a>.
-These features are configured through the Jelastic triggers.
+This event provides a possibility to bind actions to <a href="https://docs.jelastic.com/load-alerts" target="_blank">Load Alerts</a> and <a href="https://docs.jelastic.com/automatic-horizontal-scaling" target="_blank">Automatic Horizontal Scaling Alerts</a> that are configured through the Jelastic triggers.

 These are the monitoring triggers that are based on the usage of a particular resource type: